-Income from the sale of goods is recognised in net profit when the material risks and benefits associated with ownership of the goods have been transferred to the buyer, typically in connection with delivery.
-Income is recognised if it is probable that the financial benefits will accrue to the Group.
-Income is recognised net, less discounts, such as volume-related discounts.
+For 2017/18, income from the sale of goods is recognised in net profit when the material risks and benefits associated with ownership of the goods have been transferred to the buyer (typically in connection with delivery) and it is probable that the economic benefits associated with the transaction will accrue to the Group.
+In accordance with IFRS 15, which has been applied since 1 April 2018, the Group recognises income when control of the goods is passed to the customer.
+In practice, this new application has not had any impact on the consolidated financial statements.